-Delegate certificates improve STIR/SHAKEN for providers and enterprises
+Delegate certificates improve STIR/SHAKEN

 STIR/SHAKEN allows originating service providers to attest to the calling party’s authorization to use a calling number for a call.
 But what happens in customer-of-customer scenarios, where the provider that issued the number doesn’t know the end customer who was ultimately assigned the number?
 That’s a situation where delegate certificates can help.

 Delegate certificates build on and extend the governance and trust that’s the foundation of STIR/SHAKEN.
 Here’s a quick review.

 Triangle of trust